A Test for Separability in Covariance Operators of Random Surfaces: Estimation and asymptotic properties

-\begin{Remark} {\rm A sufficient condition for Theorem \ref{thm:asym_dist} to hold is $\E\|X\|_2^4 < \infty $.
-This is weaker than Condition 2.1 in \citet{Aston2017}, as indicated in Remark 2.2 (1) of their paper.
-These authors used this assumption to prove weak convergence under the trace-norm topology, which is required to establish Theorem 2.3 in \citet{Aston2017}.
-In contrast the proof of Theorem \ref{thm:asym_dist} here only requires weak convergence under the Hilbert-Schmidt topology, which defines a weaker topology.} \end{Remark}
+for some orthonormal basis $(e_j)_{j\geq 1}$ of $H$. } These authors used this assumption to prove weak convergence under the trace-norm topology, which is required to establish Theorem 2.3 in \citet{Aston2017}.
+In contrast the proof of Theorem \ref{thm:asym_dist} here only requires weak convergence under the Hilbert-Schmidt topology, which defines a weaker topology.} \end{Remark} }

-The following result specializes Theorem \ref{thm:asym_dist} to the null hypothesis of separability, where a simple expression for the asymptotic variance is available.